phoinixgrr/sigma_connect_ha/README.md

 > **Warning:**
 > These settings adjust low‑level retry logic and timing.
 Only change them if you understand the impact otherwise, leave them at their default values.
+> Home Assistant needs to be restarted for the changes to take effect.

 ## How It Works